katugtug/katugtug.github.io/4e/gm/session5.md

 If the magic circle stands, he protected from all but the Eladrin.

 He will talk, maybe even come to a deal.
 He has a lot of problems that need solving.
 He is chiche, there are lots of this sort of people.
-But he doesn't speak like Batu, chiche are intelligent intellectual caste, they have risen to p
+But he doesn't speak like Batu, he speaks as a nobleman, though an angry and tempermental one.

 Otherwise he will fight.
 He is a wight with vampire tendencies.